markahrens/mytungsten/src/content/blog/2008/new-years-resolutions.md

 </ul>

-<p>Note about the Comics Database – Soon after the beginning of the year, I found a web site <a href="https://web.archive.org/web/20131211162729/http://www.stashmycomics.com/">StashMyComics</a> that did pretty much what I wanted to for free.
-It isn’t perfect and can be a little slow, however it has worked for now.</p>
+Note about the Comics Database – Soon after the beginning of the year, I found a web site <a href="https://web.archive.org/web/20131211162729/http://www.stashmycomics.com/">StashMyComics</a> that did pretty much what I wanted to for free.
+It isn’t perfect and can be a little slow, however it has worked for now.

-<p>Note about House Savings – Rebekah and I bought a house, it is that simple and that cool!</p>
+Note about House Savings – Rebekah and I bought a house, it is that simple and that cool!